OuiSURF/Surf_Maps/README.md

 ## Last update

-30th July 2024 - Last maps added: surf_salmari - 846 Maps
+4th August 2024 - Last maps added: surf_era - 847 Maps

-Last tier balance (17th July): surf_cavemissile_fix - T3 (prev T2)

 ## Contact me
 On discord - .0ui - for any issue with / missing a map.